Linewize Filter controls what users can access online by creating filtering policies you set for specific users, groups, and content types.

 - Unclassified Traffic

-These types are only applied by your Linewize Deployment or Support team to configure filtering for Linewize appliances and connections to your physical network.
+These types are only applied by your Linewize Deployment or Support team to configure filtering for Linewize Filter Appliances and connections to your physical network.

 Note